IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 	- some cache of valuables missing - a genie's treasure
 	- normally a guardian protects them, went missing - Gyrfalcon was helping investigate
 	- Owl manipulated vulture to expose the treasure
 	- Kareem stole it?
+Giltstern got it? the druids? somewhere dangerous, guarded by monsters?
 - establish coriolis' past in avizallo
-- Leads to the important investigation loci
-	- chance to figure out assassin exists
-	- the exam scrolls?
 - have players do sidequest for owl - make them trust her
 	- what could players need owl for? convince another councillor to unmask.
+	- sth related to temple? monster infiltration.
 	- clues that shes working for gilead
 - more material for giltstern
 	- supplying coffee/whatever for kareem, bc he owes kareem for saving a relative?
+	- connect to kingfisher or eledeia somehow
+- more opportunity to dovetail w eledeia plot
+- possibly not enough clues pointing to owl? have we overcorrected randoms
+- where is eledeia getting shipbuiliding knowledge from - probably some books from vulture,

 # Potential adventures
 - the Fray - Vasilev's shipment gone wrong - elven interference - mistaken identity - a stowaway